samarafk/MLML2R/README.md

+# Preparing dataset

+We will use the dataset from [Field *et al.* (2015)](https://doi.org/10.1371/journal.pone.0118202), which consists of eight DNA samples from the same DNA source treated with oxBS-BS and hybridized to the Infinium 450K array.

+The steps shown in this section follows [the vignette](https://kasperdanielhansen.github.io/genbioconductor/html/minfi.html) from `minfi` package.

-## Getting the data
+## Getting publicly available data

 We start with the steps to get the raw data from the GEO repository.
-The dataset used here is from [Accurate Measurement of 5-Methylcytosine and 5-Hydroxymethylcytosine in Human Cerebellum DNA by Oxidative Bisulfite on an Array (OxBS-Array)](https://doi.org/10.1371/journal.pone.0118202).
-Data from the paper are available at GEO accession [GSE63179](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE63179).
+The dataset from [Field *et al.* (2015)](https://doi.org/10.1371/journal.pone.0118202) is available at GEO accession [GSE63179](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE63179).

 The sample was divided into four BS and four oxBS replicates.